Hillary Clinton email controversy

 Some experts, officials, and members of Congress contended that Clinton's use of a private email system and a private server violated federal law, specifically 18 U.S. Code § 1924, regarding the unauthorized removal and retention of classified documents or materials, as well as State Department protocols and procedures, and regulations governing recordkeeping.
 Clinton claimed that her use complied with federal laws and State Department regulations, and that former secretaries of state had also maintained personal email accounts (however Clinton was the only secretary of state to use a private server).
 News reports by NBC and CNN indicated that the emails discussed "innocuous" matters that were already public knowledge.
+At the time, conducting official business on private email systems was common among federal officials; John Kerry was the first Secretary of State to primarily use an official state.gov account, and previous administrations—including senior Bush officials who used private RNC servers—frequently relied on non-governmental systems.

 The controversy was a major point of discussion and contention during the 2016 presidential election, in which Clinton was the Democratic nominee.
 In May, the State Department's Office of the Inspector General released a report about the State Department's email practices, including Clinton's.
 In July, FBI director James Comey announced that the FBI investigation had concluded that Clinton had been "extremely careless" but recommended that no charges be filed because Clinton did not act with criminal intent, the historical standard for pursuing prosecution.